-If you are old like me, you might be tempted to only consider cameras built around the dated form factor of film cameras to be the only cameras worth serious consideration.
-That's an age bias.
+If you are middle aged, you might think that the only good cameras are ones that resemble the professional 35mm film cameras of the past.
+That's not at all true, and it's a classic age bias.
 Have it if you like, but be aware of it.
 To a twenty-year-old that doesn't matter any more.

 Speaking of age, if I were just dipping my toe into the water I'd strongly consider a late-model used digital camera and a used lens or two.
 If I was not happy, it would be a cheap marriage to unwind.
 Within a year I could probably sell the lot on eBay for a couple hundred less than I paid, max.

-Point is, you don't have to jump in the deep end.
-Buy one body and a lens or two.
+You don't have to jump in the deep end.
+Buy a late model used body and a lens or two if you are not sure of what you want.
 Maybe buy used from a shutterbug friend, knowing the camera implicitly comes with ad hoc tutoring.
 (And a good outlet to borrow/lend lenses, bodies, etc.)